cobinrox/epif/README.md

-4. When you are ready to test out what you have built on the site (the "app"), there are several ways to test, but note that each method has its quirks and some just suck.
+4. When you are ready to test out what you have built on the web site (your "app"), there are several ways to test, but note that each method has its quirks and some just suck.
-     - OPTION 1: Run the app on an MIT AI2 tool/emulator that runs on your laptop.
-This is nice and easy to use but the emulator does not always work right.
-You can run other emulators on your laptop.
-The MIT AI2 emulator comes bundled in a program called the MIT AI2 Tools (which is confusing) and the emulator is called the "ai starter" (also confusing).  its start up is demonstrated in the following figures.
+     - OPTION 1: Run your app on an MIT AI2 tool/emulator that runs on your laptop.
+This is nice and easy to use but the MIT AI2 emulator does not always work right, especially on Win11.
+The MIT AI2 emulator comes bundled in a program called the MIT AI2 Tools (which is confusing) and the MIT emulator is started up by  the "ai starter" program (also confusing).
+Its (aistarter/emulator) use is demonstrated in the following steps and figures.

           - Start up the emulator (aka "ai starter") from the MIT AI2 Tools app on your laptop, this will start up a command-line terminal
           - </i><img src="./images/mit_emulator_on_windows.png" width="300" height="300">